|

 long as they are not located where the nest can be

-accidently bumped or stepped on.
+accidentally bumped or stepped on.
 If treatment of a

-threatening is needed, however, use the methods
+threatening nest is needed, however, use the methods

 outlined below for both aerial (above